BitcoinDesign/Guide/guide/payments/receive.md

 </div>

-There are multiple types of addresses that could lead to compatibility issues for senders and prevent a successful payment.
-Read more about [address compatibility]({{ '/guide/glossary/#address-compatibility' | relative_url }}) in foundations.
+There are multiple types of addresses.
+Sharing one that is incompatible with the sender's wallet application can prevent a successful payment.
+Read more about addresses such [address compatibility]({{ '/guide/glossary/#address-compatibility' | relative_url }}) issues in the glossary.

 ---

-Many Bitcoin wallet applications focus on providing a minimal interface for requesting payments.
-This is convenient in the short-term but may not be in the user’s best interest longer-term.
-Lists of transactions without information about who they are from and their purpose makes it hard to manage personal finances.
+Many Bitcoin wallet applications focus on providing minimalized interfaces for requesting payments.
+This is convenient in the short-term as it can facilitate fast and easy payments but may not be in the user’s best interest longer-term.
+Lists of transactions without information about who they are from and their purpose make it hard to manage personal finances and future transaction privacy.

 <div class="image-slide-gallery">